-The school uses the TES programme, 'Provision Map' to produce pupil learning plans.
-These are used where appropriate for children who are on the SEND register.
-Pupil Plans which include consistency in approach are used to match the targets to the children's need and reference is made to these in the teacher's planning.
+Pupil Passports are used where appropriate for children who are on the SEND register.
+Pupil Passports are used to match the targets to the children's need and reference is made to these in the teacher's planning.
 These are reviewed twice a year at SEND review meetings.

-Pupils identified on the SEND register who cannot access National Curriculum are assessed using the school's tracking framework provided through TAPESTRY called 'Cherry Garden'.
-This breaks down progress into smaller steps to success which are communicated with parents.
+Pupils identified on the SEND register who cannot access National Curriculum are assessed using the school's tracking system based on the PIVATS scale.
+This breaks down progress into smaller steps which are communicated with parents.